JFK Airport to Manhattan transfer

 Taxi from JFK to Manhattan

 Legal yellow cabs (taxis) can be found in long queues at every terminal.
-A taxi ride from JFK Airport to Manhattan costs $52 and you will have to pay up to $8 for tolls and $0.80 for state tax.
+A taxi ride from JFK Airport to Manhattan costs $52 and you will have to pay up to $9.50 for tolls and $0.80 for state tax, plus a New York State Congestion Surcharge of $2.50 for all trips that pass through or end in Manhattan south of 96th Street.
 On weekdays between 16:00 and 20:00 a rush hour surcharge of $4.50 is calculated.
 In addition, it is customary to tip the driver $7 to $10.
 You will agree the total amount for the trip from the driver prior to boarding the taxi.
 One yellow cab fits three people with luggage.
 If you’re travel with four people or more, you can book your transfer here.

 Beware of taking a gypsy cab.
 Gypsy cab drivers sometimes wait for passengers in the Arrivals Hall, don’t use them!

 These shared shuttle buses will take you directly to the hotel or private residence where you are staying.
 It’s good to know that most buses only go to up to 125th Street in Manhattan.
 The ride from JFK Airport to Manhattan costs $20.
 These buses are cheap and very easy to use, but they take longer than a taxi as they have to drop off several people.
 Book your seat on the shuttle bus before you go.
 You will get a voucher via email that you have to print out.
 You will find the shuttle buses at “Ground Transportation” at every terminal in JFK.
 Shared small shuttle buses run all day and all night, so don’t worry if you arrive later than planned.

 Book your Roundtrip Shared Shuttle Bus Transfer here